Physics

 Courses

-Check pretty much any university physics syllabus, and it will generally include
+Check pretty much any university physics syllabus, and it will include

 • a course for social science and humanities students, alternately called Liberal Arts Physics or more cutely, Physics for Poets.